×

 GCC Facility Management Market Future Outlook

-The GCC facility management market is projected to grow at an 8.89% CAGR from 2024 to 2035, driven by urbanization, technological advancements, and sustainability initiatives.
+The GCC facility management market is projected to grow at 8.05% CAGR from 2025 to 2035, driven by urbanization, technological advancements, and sustainability initiatives.

 New opportunities lie in: